aleksei-berezkin/typique/docs/ComposingClassNames.md

 As you type in the opening backtick, Typique will suggest the completion item as shown above.
 During build, the `DefinePlugin` will replace the `cnPrefix` identifier with the `'my-'` value, which is then likely inlined by a minifier, resulting in a plain constant `'my-button'`, leaving no runtime overhead behind.

-## helperFunction
+## composeFunction

-This config allows wrapping the class name constants in a user-defined function invocation.
-This works similar as the arbitrary placeholders described above, yet it reads a bit nicer, especially for multiple classnames.
-However, because Typique requires compile-time constants, the function definition is somewhat verbose.
+This user-defined function allows composing multiple classnames into a larger structure, for example: concatenated classname, or classnames object.
+Together with composing the classnames, the function can also add prefixes and suffixes, of which you need to inform Typique with the brand types `Prefixed` and `Suffixed`.

+The config is a regex, so you can have multiple composing functions:

 **tsconfig.json:**